Aiue/AQT/README.md

 * Sounds, if you're into that kind of thing.
 I am.
 Defaults to faction-based sounds, but can be reconfigured.
 Makes use of LibSharedMedia.
 * Direct quest updates via LibSink, and optionally suppress the standard errorframe update.

-Apart from improving on the current functionality, some of which I will admit is somewhat lackluster, future plans include:
+Apart from improving on the current functionality, plans include:

 * Ability to select quests for tracking via a custom-made questlog.
 (I try to avoid interacting with the standard interface as much as possible.
 If you even look at a part of it the wrong way: taint.)
 * Keep track of quest progress within your party.
 Would only work for party members running the addon.
 May make it library-based.